Anti-social behaviour is serious or persistent behaviour that causes harassment, alarm and distress within a community or society.

 In an emergency you must call 999.

 If you live in council housing or the source of the anti-social behaviour is a council tenant then the information you need to follow can be found on the Housing section of the website.

 How we will respond

-- If the anti-social behaviour is less obvious or if it's aimed directly at you (for example, harassment and abuse) we'll need to talk to you before we start an investigation
+If the anti-social behaviour is aimed at you or if you’re experiencing abuse or harassment we may need to speak to you before we can start an investigation.

 It is possible to report anti-social behaviour anonymously and we can act as a witness on your behalf.

 We can meet you at your home, in our office or somewhere else if you’d prefer.